ravir4/DevOpsInsights/insights_risk.md

 First, you add Advanced Tester jobs to your pipeline to run tests and upload the results.

-**Note:** If you want to update a test job to upload results to {{site.data.keyword.DRA_short}}, save its configurations in a convenient place before you proceed.
+If you want to update a test job to upload results to {{site.data.keyword.DRA_short}}, save its configurations in a convenient place before you proceed.
 Then, open its job configuration menu and skip to step 3.
+{: tip}

 1. On the stage where you want to add the job that uploads results, click the **Stage Configuration** icon ![Pipeline stage configuration icon](images/pipeline-stage-configuration-icon.png).
 Click **Configure Stage**.
 2. Create a test job and type a name for it.